b2bemaillists/b2b-email-leads-ranking/Buy Email Lists: Top 20 Best B2B Email List Providers for Marketing.md

 * Contact Coverage Varies by Role: D\&B is great for high-level contacts (like CEO, CFO, etc.), but if you need very specific or lower-level roles (like “IT Manager” or “Marketing Specialist”), they might not list those.
 You may get the top brass and have to use another method to reach mid-level folks.
 * Compliance Checks: D\&B data is generally compliant and they take privacy seriously.
 However, if you’re pulling international contacts, you should still ensure you handle them per local laws (especially Europe’s regulations).
 D\&B might require you to agree to certain usage terms to abide by laws.

-# **20\.
-LeadFuze**
+# **20. LeadFuze**

 Overview: *LeadFuze* is a lead generation platform that aggregates professional data to help you build targeted B2B lists automatically.
 It’s known for its AI-powered assistant “Fuzebot” which can continuously find new leads for you based on criteria you set.
-LeadFuze claims to offer a comprehensive database of over 500 million people and 14 million companies globally[copy.ai](https://www.copy.ai/go-to-market-tools/leadfuze-review#:~:text=process%20of%20finding%20and%20connecting,and%2014%20million%20companies%20globally).
+LeadFuze claims to offer a comprehensive database of over 500 million people and 14 million companies globally.
 It’s designed for sales, marketing, and recruiting, enabling users to find emails, phone numbers, and social profiles for prospects.
 One key differentiator is its focus on automation — you can literally have LeadFuze keep delivering fresh leads to your list daily without constant manual searching.

 Key Features: